GRAND RAPIDS, Mich. (WOOD) — Police have released the names of the woman and child who died after a large house fire in downtown Grand Rapids.

 “It’s just heartbreaking to hear such news,” said Vanessa Eppes, a neighbor who lives nearby.

 Assistant Fire Chief Brad Brown said every fire station in the city was called in to work on this fire and the departments were back-filled by surrounding departments, including Plainfield and Kentwood.
 At least 50 firefighters were on scene to fight the flames.

 “We have heavy damage and we have experienced some collapses both in the structure and exterior,” Brown said.

 Two firefighters were treated after overheating at the scene, according to GRFD.
 The cause of the fire is still under investigation.

 The home where the fire happened was also the scene of a double homicide last year.
-In March 2019, 47-year-old Cherletta Bayber-Bey and 25-year-old Keyona Griffin were found shot to death.
-The two were Bayber-bey’s daughter and granddaughter.
+In March 2019, 47-year-old Cherletta Baber-Bey and 25-year-old Keyona Griffin were found shot to death.
+The two were Baber-Bey’s daughter and granddaughter.

-News 8 did attempt to contact family of Bayber-Bey for interview.
+News 8 did attempt to contact family of Baber-Bey for interview.
 They could not be immediately reached.
 News 8 is still working to learn more about the two fire victims.